kentcdodds/old-kentcdodds.com/content/blog/useeffect-vs-uselayouteffect/index.md

   on_[Unsplash](https://unsplash.com/search/photos/special-effects?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)'
 ---

-_The simple rules for when to use each..._

 > _Note also...
 If the words "React Hooks" doesn't ring any bells for you, then
 > stop for a moment and_ [_go here_](https://reactjs.org/hooks) _to read/watch
 > about them._ **_NOTE THAT REACT HOOKS ARE NOT STABLE, SO PLEASE KEEP THAT IN